J-W-CA/Health-Habit-Assistant/README.md

 ### Improvements/To Do
 - [ ] watchOS complications + sync improvements
 - [ ] Reload notifications after user gave push permissions if initially declined
+- [ ] Model creation to help you build new habit